RedisLabs/redislabs-docs/content/rs/networking/_index.md

 alwaysopen: false
 categories: ["RS"]
 ---
-When architecting a Redis Enterprise Software solution, there are some specific networking features that are worth your time to understand and implement.
+When designing a Redis Enterprise Software solution, there are some specific networking features that are worth your time to understand and implement.